All Episodes

 Two years of Trump and his economic policies have created the lowest numbers of people, black Americans, Hispanic Americans, Asian Americans, women in the workplace, record low unemployment levels.

-Now, what's also getting interesting is uh there is now talk that I believe is very serious.
+Now, what's also getting interesting is there is now talk that I believe is very serious.

-The lawyer for these Covington kids has given all of these people in the media in Hollywood 48 hours.
+The lawyer for these Covington kids has given all of these people in the media and Hollywood 48 hours.

-And he literally these kids were full falsely smeared by the media as racist, and they're now threatening to sue several major media outlets for libel unless they publicly retract their false reports by Friday of this week.
+And they're now threatening to sue several major media outlets for libel unless they publicly retract their false reports by Friday of this week.

 That would be tomorrow.

-The law is saying the law is that saying anything about them is libel.
+He said, because of all these private citizens, many of them are minors, the law is saying, the law is that saying anything about them is libel.

 And you don't have a defense of actual malice.